Minor Hockey in Red Deer

 This division is intended for skilled athletes seeking to elevate their game. travel is required, and players are expected to fully commit, with consistent attendance anticipated.

-Families should anticipate paying seed fees, once teams have been drafted.
-These monies go toward the cost of tournaments, names bars , extra ice etc. Families will be required to participate in fundraising initiatives to help with these costs.
+Families should anticipate paying start-up fees once teams have been drafted.
+These monies go toward the cost of tournaments, names bars, extra ice etc. Families will be required to participate in fundraising initiatives to help with these costs.

 This division is for highly skilled players who are prepared to dedicate significant time to the game.
 A high level of commitment is expected, and those trying out can expect to be playing at an intense and competitive level.

-Families should anticipate paying seed fees, once teams have been drafted.
-These monies go toward the cost of tournaments, names bars , extra ice etc. Families will be required to participate in fundraising initiatives to help with these costs.
+Families should anticipate paying start-up fees once teams have been drafted.
+These monies go toward the cost of tournaments, names bars, extra ice etc. Families will be required to participate in fundraising initiatives to help with these costs.

-Average Ice Time: Two -Three Practices, Dry land and One-Three Games/week
+Average Ice Time: Two Practices, Dry land, and One-Three Games/week.

 Female Hockey

-A female program is offered dependent on skill, ability, age and numbers.
-If girls wish to play on boys teams, they are permitted to do so until Bantam.
+A female program is offered dependent on skill, ability, age, and numbers.
 If registration numbers are low and a team cannot be created, the registration fee will be refunded.
-Generally Female teams are created from Novice to Midget.
+We have female teams from U9 – U18 Divisions.

 Tryouts

-Tryouts are conducted for players enrolled in the Elite (AAA/AA) / Tiered (A/B/C) divisions.
-Sessions are used to determine the registrants ability to play at the desired level.
+Tryouts are conducted for players enrolled in the AAA/AA Elite / A, B, C Tiered divisions.
+Sessions are used to determine the registrant’s ability to play at the desired level.
 Players are responsible for checking the website for assigned ice times.
-All correspondence will happen via the website, no phone calls will be made.
-It is strongly recommended that players confirm ice times 24 hours prior to ensure they have the most current information.
+All correspondence will happen via the website, no phone calls or email we be issued.
+It is strongly recommended that players confirm ice times on the website 24 hours prior to their skate to ensure they have the most current information.

 Evaluations

-Evaluations for the Competitive division are used to establish fair and equal teams.
+Evaluations for the U7, U9, “D” Tiered, are used to establish fair and equal teams.
+U18 “D” evaluations will help establish tiered teams for league participation.
 Once sessions have taken place, registrants will be assigned to teams.
-Evaluation ice times are available on website and it is recommended that players confirm session times 24 hours prior to ensure they have the most current information.
+Evaluation ice times are available on our website, and it is recommended that players confirm session times 24 hours prior to their skate to ensure they have the most current information.

 Volunteers